derhansen/sf_event_mgt/Documentation/ForAdministrators/Templates/Objects/Index.rst

 E-Mail subjects
 ~~~~~~~~~~~~~~~

-The following objects can be used in e-mail subjects for event registration and custom notifications
+The following objects can be used in email subjects for event registration and custom notifications

 .. t3-field-list-table::
  :header-rows: 1